Xbinx-ISO/PORTS/zelda3-master/README.md

 # Zelda3
-A reimplementation of Zelda 3.
+A reimplementation of Zelda 3 for Dreamcast.
+Ported Files go in src/platform/Dreamcast

-Our discord server is: https://discord.gg/AJJbJAzNNJ
+ORIGINAL_README_FROM_ZELDA3_REPO

 ## About